intsuc/Heap/README.md

 Heap has two types of cells: *strong* and *weak*.
 Strong cells are always live and must be deallocated manually.
-Weak cells are live only if there is at least one reference from a strong cell and be deallocated automatically.
+Weak cells are live only if there is at least one reference from a strong cell and can be deallocated automatically.

 ## Heap accessors